-The null hypothesis test of CP conservation has been examined in long baseline neutrino oscillations in a paper submitted to Nuclear Instruments and Methods A. The authors are Walter Toki, Thomas Campbell and Erez Reinherz-Aronis.
+The null hypothesis test of CP conservation has been examined in long baseline neutrino oscillations in a paper accepted for publication in Nuclear Instruments and Methods A. The authors are Walter Toki, Thomas Campbell and Erez Reinherz-Aronis.

 January 5, 2018, Thomas Campbell passes his Phd oral examination.

 Campbell, who was Toki’s thesis student, completed his oral defense on his thesis titled, MEASUREMENT OF THE ANTI-MUON NEUTRINO CHARGED CURRENT – 0 PION DOUBLE DIFFERENTIAL CROSS SECTION ON WATER USING THE P0D-DETECTOR AT T2K EXPERIMENT.

 September 5, 2017, Neutrino and Anti-Neutrino Cross Sections published

 The CSU analysis of T2K data was published in PhysRevD.96.052001.
 The analysis was carried out by Erez Aronis-Reinherz, Thomas Campbell and Walter Toki.